mofosyne/Holo-InternetofEnergy-MDBook/src/planning.md

 - You may wish to build a FE Interface or Integration to an existing Device or Application.

 This book provides guidance for all these scenarios.

+In addition to the use cases above it is also worth noting that the IoE protocol need not only be limited to energy use cases.
+In fact the IoE service can be applied to any IoT device in order to enable it to be discovered and discover devices around it and communicate using a common language.
+With that in mind it could potentially be used by any IoT device to orchestrate and organise securely, privately and at scale.